In New York, tourists left high and dry as Statue of Liberty shuts down

 “We’re not coming back,” Pettoroso said.

-In Washington, open-air parks and monuments remained open despite the shutdown.
-On the National Mall, thousands of protesters gathered for the second annual Women’s March, staged on the first anniversary of President Donald Trump’s inauguration. [nL1N1PF0CI]
+In Washington, open-air parks and monuments remained open despite the shutdown, including the Lincoln Memorial and the National Mall, where thousands of protesters gathered for the second annual Women’s March, staged on the first anniversary of President Donald Trump’s inauguration.

-The Smithsonian Institution was open as well, but its museums and the National Zoo will close on Monday if lawmakers still have not reached a deal, it said in a statement.
+Also open was the Smithsonian Institution, but its museums and the National Zoo will close on Monday if lawmakers still have not reached a deal, it said in a statement.

 “These monuments and parks belong to the people,” he said.
 “Them getting shut down is a travesty.”

-In Battery Park, where large groups of visitors often gather for ferry ride to the Statue of Liberty, it was unusually quiet for a Saturday.
+However, Battery Park at the southern tip of Manhattan, where large groups of visitors often gather for ferry ride to the Statue of Liberty, it was unusually quiet for a Saturday.

 Stephen O’Malley, a retired medical professional from Fort Lauderdale, Florida, bought tickets months ago, when he and his wife, accountant Mary Hawks, began planning a trip to the statue and Ellis Island, the gateway for millions of U.S. immigrants in the late 19th and 20th centuries.
 The couple both blamed Washington lawmakers.